11 Dec Tips for hosting this Christmas

 - Simply top up your wine and wait until the buzzer goes!

-So, go forth and conquer Christmas!
+We hope you enjoyed our top tips for hosting, so go forth and conquer Christmas!
 We are shutting for the Christmas break at 4pm on Saturday 21 December, and will be back on Monday 6 January.
 If it’s your kitchen that causes you Christmas stress, we can help with that for next year!
-Book an appointment with us in January via email@example.com.
+Browse our Projects page for inspiration and book an appointment with us in January via firstname.lastname@example.org.